csdl/csdl.github.io/README.md

   6. PhD, MS, and BS "badges" for research projects?
   7. Compute descriptive statistics to place in first section.
   8. Publications processing
-     - Create index files in build-techreports script.
-     - Create form to collect "include" author and/or topic.
+     - Create form to collect the "include" CSDL member and/or keyword.
      - Display results.
   10. Add youtube videos for projects: radgrad, opq, kukuicup, morea, hackystat
   11. Backup source.
 Then copy entire TR library into public directory.
 See if it wipes it on deploy.
 Check out deploy script